Summer in Des Moines is packed with family fun, outdoor adventures, local festivals, live entertainment, and unforgettable memories!

 Des Moines Summer Outside Adventures

-- Plan a trip to the new Treehouse Village at Iowa Arboretum in Madrid, Iowa.
+- Head to the Treehouse Village at Iowa Arboretum in Madrid, Iowa.

 - Take a bike ride on one of the many bike trails throughout Des Moines.